AffanShaikhsurab/LeapStart-Ai/README.md

 ### Opportunity 📈

 The Indian startup ecosystem is a powerhouse of innovation, contributing significantly to the economy.
-The Total Addressable Market (TAM) of Indian startups is vast, reflecting their crucial role in job creation, technological advancement, and economic growth.
+The Total Addressable Market (TAM) of Indian startups is estimated to reach $1 trillion by 2025, reflecting their crucial role in job creation, technological advancement, and economic growth.
+In 2022, Indian startups raised a total of $24 billion in funding, demonstrating the growing confidence of investors in the sector.
+With an estimated 90,000+ startups currently operating across various industries, the ecosystem is buzzing with activity.
 Startups are not just businesses; they are catalysts for change and economic development in India.

 ### Dilemma ⚖️